Kentucky attorney general is accused of seeking donations from company his office is investigating

 Republican Attorney General Daniel Cameron directly solicited donations for his gubernatorial campaign from executives of a Kentucky drug treatment organization that his office began investigating last year, according to an attorney for the organization.

-Several Edgewater executives later donated $7,600 to Cameron’s campaign.
+Several Edgewater executives later donated $7,600 to Cameron's campaign.
 Those donations have since been refunded, the campaign said.
-But the solicitations and their timing, coming as Edgewater was under investigation, raise questions about their propriety.
+But the solicitations and their timing, coming as Edgewater was under investigation, have led to demands for an investigation from the campaign of Democratic Gov. Andy Beshear, Cameron's opponent in one of the nation's most closely watched elections this year.
+And it escalated a cross-volley of attacks over campaign finances.

 “They were directly solicited by Daniel to give to his campaign," Denbow, speaking on behalf of the company, told the AP in a phone interview Friday.
 "And I think Edgewater thought it was probably very prudent to make sure that they preserve their ability to work with whomever was successful in November ... to help further Edgewater’s goals.”

-In his response, Cameron — who is challenging Democratic Gov. Andy Beshear in one of the nation’s most closely watched elections of this year — told the AP in a statement issued Sunday that his “approach” to the Edgewater-related campaign donations has been to “review, recuse and refund.”
+In his response, Cameron told the AP in a statement issued Sunday that his “approach" to the Edgewater-related campaign donations has been to "review, recuse and refund.”

 Cameron recused himself from the Edgewater investigation in May, immediately after learning of the contributions, according to his office.
 The donations were first reported by The Daily Beast.
 Cameron's office didn't comment on the status of the case.
 Edgewater denies any wrongdoing in the matter.